|'Enterprise' Classic Yacht

 Other blogs of interest are The Retirement Dream and How to Live Your Dream

-David Phillips and his wife June have sailed the European and UK coasts for 30 years, the last 14 in Enterprise.
+June and I (David Phillips) have sailed the European and UK coasts for 30 years, the last 14 in Enterprise.
 It has been a continual exploration , inspiration and growth of experience.
-They would not have missed a minute.
+We would not have missed a minute of it.

 It is a symbiotic relationship, you look after her and she looks after you and takes you into a fascinating world that is otherwise inaccessible.
-Ill health finally forced them to sell her.
+Ill health finally forced us to sell her.

 On 2 September 2017 she was sold.
-They hope that she will bring the same life changing experiences to the new owners as she brought to them.
+We hope that she will bring the same life changing experiences to the new owners as she brought to us.